Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Circadian rhythms affect nutrient handling.
 Timing of intake relative to circadian phase matters.
 Aligning intake with rhythms optimizes effects.

 Sleep deprivation impairs nutrient function.
 Even adequate intake cannot overcome poor rest.
-Both must be optimized.
+Both require optimization.

 Dietary Patterns and Supplementation

 Overall diet affects supplementation needs and effectiveness.
-Dietary context matters.
+Dietary context matters significantly.

 Nutrient-dense foods provide cofactors and synergists.
 Whole foods contain complex mixtures.
 These mixtures may enhance supplement effects.